Vgaurav01/chatbot-task/README.md

 # chatbot-task

-Your task is to implement a simple **python function**.
-We designed it so it could be completed in less than 1-2 hours.
+Your assignment is to create a simple Python function.
+We've designed this task to be achievable within 1-2 hours.

-## Task
+## Task Description
-The function takes in one a single text string and returns another text string:
+You are to implement a function that accepts a single text string as input and returns another text string as output:

 ```python
 def answer_question(user_question: str) -> str:
    # Your solution here
 ```

-This function represents a "backend" for a chatbot for retail investors.
+This function will serve as the "backend" for a chatbot designed for retail investors.

-To make it the task as easy as possible, user query will always come with certain guarantees:
+To simplify the task, the user query will always adhere to the following conditions:

-- The question will always be about **one** single company.
+- The question will always pertain to a single company.
-   - The company is guaranteed to be mentioned in the query and exist in the dataset.
+  - The company will be explicitly mentioned in the query and is guaranteed to be present in the dataset.
-- The question will always be about a single specific full fiscal year (i.e. only `fiscal_period=FY`, no questions about quarters).
+- The question will always relate to a specific full fiscal year (i.e., only fiscal_period=FY, no questions about quarters).
-   - The year is guaranteed to be mentioned in the query and exist in the dataset.
+   - The year will be explicitly mentioned in the query and is guaranteed to be present in the dataset.
-- The topic of any user question guaranteed will be one of only these five (i.e. user will never ask about any other topic):
+- The subject of the user's question will always be one of the following five topics (i.e., the user will never ask about any other topic):
    - Total Revenue
    - Net Income / (Loss) Attributable to Common Shareholders
    - Price to Earnings (P/E)
    - Dividend Yield
    - Return on Equity (ROE).

-## Example questions and answers
+## Example Questions and Answers

 - **Question:** How much did walmart generate in sales in 2021?
    - **Answer:** In 2021, Walmart Inc generated $XXX billion in sales.